SovereignCloudStack/k8s-cluster-api-provider/README.md

 unfortunately, some error in the deployment may result in resources left around.
 ``make fullclean`` uses a custom script (using the openstack CLI) to clean up trying to not hit any resources not created by the capi or terraform.
 It is the recommended way for doing cleanups if ``make clean`` fails.
+Watch out for leftover floating IP addresses and persistent volumes, as these can not be easily traced back to the cluster-API created resources and may thus be left.

 You can purge the whole project via ``make purge``.
-Be careful with that command as it will purge *all resources in the OpenStack project* even those that have not been created through this Terraform script.
+Be careful with that command as it will purge *all resources in the OpenStack project* even those that have not been created through this Terraform script or the cluster API.
 It requires the [``ospurge``](https://opendev.org/x/ospurge) script.
 Install it with ``python3 -m pip install git+https://git.openstack.org/openstack/ospurge``.